 Check out these fantastic views!

-Because of its’ recent completion (did you know that it just opened in 2010?), this boardwalk appears to be newer, cleaner, and less hectic than many others I have visited.
+Because of its’ recent completion (the boardwalk opened in 2010), this boardwalk appears to be newer, cleaner, and less hectic than many others I have visited.
 Myrtle beach’s boardwalk often ranks amongst the best in the country (it earned a spot on both Travel + Leisure and National Geographic’s best boardwalks in the US list).